Educational Studies

 Minimum admission criteria for all areas of concentration are consistent; however, additional concentration level criteria may be applied.
 The program is selective.
 There will be limits on the number of students a faculty member can mentor at one time.

 Degrees.
 Earned Bachelor’s degree or Master’s degree in areas of concentration or closely related area from an accredited college or university.
 Students with bachelor’s or master’s degrees in unrelated areas, but with clear evidence of experiences and/or credentials appropriate to the degree and a specific area of concentration may be accepted.
-All applicants must submit official undergraduate and graduate transcripts.

 Graduate Record Examination (GRE).
 Graduate Record Examination (GRE) is optional.
 It can be submitted as part of the holistic review of your application, but is not required.

-Applicants: The program will be using the University's holistic review process for all areas of the PhD.
+Applicants: The program will be using the university's holistic review process for all areas of the PhD.
 The holistic review involves written responses to selected questions.
 The questions do not require specific content background or knowledge, but assess preparedness for the writing, analysis, and critical thinking required of a doctoral degree.
 An admissions committee reviews each application using pre-determined criteria.
 Applicants should expect a follow up interview with an admissions committee member to complete their application.

 Speakers of English as Second Language.
 If an applicant’s first language is not English, he or she must take the Test of English as a Foreign Language (TOEFL) or another comparable test unless he/she has previous degrees from higher education institutions in the United States.
 The recommended test scores are: 92-93 for Internet-based TOEFL; 237 for Computer-based TOEFL; 580 Paper-based TOEFL; 6.5 for IELTS; and 62-63 for PTE.
 The test must be taken within two years prior to application to the program.

-Curriculum Vitae.
+Curriculum Vitae/Resume.
 A copy of a curriculum vitae or resume that indicates the applicant’s name, address, phone number, e-mail address, colleges attended with degrees and dates, employment history, professional experiences, any publications, or conference presentations, and names of references who will be sending letters.

 Application Deadlines